 If we need to change the date of an appointment we've already made, or cancel it, we'll contact you.

-Our Home Tech Experts are here to make sure your broadband and TV are perfectly set up for your specific needs.
+Our EE Guides are here to make sure your broadband and TV are perfectly set up for your specific needs.
 They're flexible around your schedule with 2 hour appointment slots, 7 days a week.
-You can choose to have our expert come into your home or have a socially-distanced visit.
+You can choose to have our guide come into your home or have a socially distanced visit.
 In that case, we'll drop any kit off on your doorstep and chat through everything you need to know by phone or video call.

-You'll get a call before the Home Tech Expert visit so you're ready for us, and you can decide then whether to have an in-person or contactless visit.
+You'll get a call before the EE Guide visit so you're ready for us, and you can decide then whether to have an in-person or contactless visit.

 Aerial installation